Halva: Israel

+Tahini halvah (חלווה) is very popular in Israel and among Jews in the diaspora.
+Israeli halvah is made from sesame tahini and sugar.
+It is generally sold in slabs, with or without nuts.
+Vanilla, or vanilla with chocolate swirls are perhaps the most common, but there are many different varieties.
+Halvah is parve.
+It is often served as a breakfast component at Israeli hotels.

+It is also used in specialty ice cream, which is made of sesame halva, tahini, eggs, cream, and sugar, and usually topped with pistachios and Silan (date syrup).

 Myanmar (Burma)

-In Myanmar (Burma), halawa (ဟလဝါ) generally refers to Pathein halawa (ပုသိမ်ဟလဝါ), a Burmese confection or mont made with glutinous rice flour, rice flour, milk, and coconut shavings originating from the Irrawaddy delta town of Pathein.
+In Myanmar (Burma), halawa (ဟလဝါ) generally refers to Pathein halawa (ပုသိမ်ဟလဝါ), a Burmese confection or mont made with glutinous rice flour, rice flour, milk, and coconut shavings originating in the Irrawaddy delta town of Pathein.
 Another popular semolina-based confection, which is known as sooji halawa in India, is called sanwin makin in Myanmar.